DPhil in International Relations

 You will have rich opportunities for connecting with fellow-students, postdoctoral fellows, and temporary and permanent academic staff involved in disciplinary and cross-disciplinary research programmes.
 The department attracts many of the world’s leading figures in International Relations (IR) - as visiting scholars, speakers in the regular IR Colloquium, and participants in research conferences and workshops.

 There will be limited flexibility in the dates and pattern of attendance.
-Attendance will be required during term-time at least one day each week throughout the first two years of your study on days determined by your class and seminar attendance and by your supervisor.
-Attendance will be required outside of term-time on dates to be determined by mutual agreement with your supervisor.
+Attendance by part-time students will be required between one to three days a week during term-time throughout the first two years of your study on days determined by your class and seminar attendance and by your supervisor.
+Attendance may be required outside of term-time on dates to be determined by mutual agreement with your supervisor.

 Supervision